No Love at All (song)

 "No Love at All" is a song written by Johnny Christopher and Wayne C. Thompson.
 It was recorded by American country music artist Lynn Anderson and released as a single in June 1970 via Columbia Records.

 Background and release

-"No Love at All" was recorded at the Columbia Studio in April 1970, located in Nashville, Tennessee.
+"No Love at All" was recorded at the Columbia Studios in April 1970, located in Nashville, Tennessee.
 The sessions was produced by Glenn Sutton, Anderson's longtime producer at the Columbia label as well as first husband.

 "No Love at All" reached number 15 on the Billboard Hot Country Singles chart in 1970.
 It was Anderson's eleventh major hit single as a recording artist.
 It also became a minor hit on the Canadian RPM Country Songs chart, reaching number 42 in 1970.
 The song was issued on Anderson's 1970 studio album, No Love at All.